 In Fargo, ND-Moorhead, MN, leaders are moving forward with plans to build a campus to serve 20 families on land donated by Catholic Health Initiatives and with major funding from the National Housing Trust, North Dakota Housing Incentive Fund, Margaret A. Cargill Philanthropies, Otto Bremer Foundation, Federal Home Loan Bank Des Moines, and Roers Foundation.
 Once Jeremiah meets a $600,000 match for funding from the Scheels Foundation and a private family foundation, ground will be broken, estimated by summer 2017.

-New executive director named to lead expansion in Rochester-Southeastern MN
+New executive director named to lead expansion in Rochester-Southeast MN

-After extensive assessment of need and capacity, Jeremiah is developing a comprehensive plan to launch its two-generation program in Rochester–Southeastern, MN.
+After extensive assessment of need and capacity, Jeremiah is developing a comprehensive plan to launch its two-generation program in Rochester–Southeast, MN.
 JoMarie Morris has been named executive director of this effort.